 - Sven Vejen Hindkjaer International Programme Director, NIRAS

-- Anne Cecilie Varnild Jorgensen International Programme Manager, NIRAS
+- Anna Cecilie Varnild Jorgensen International Quality Assurance Manager, NIRAS

 - Gitte Kettner International Financial Controller, NIRAS